phel-lang/phel-lang/doc/content/documentation/api.md

 (sort-by keyfn xs & [comp])
 ```
 Returns a sorted array where the sort order is determined by comparing
   (keyfn item).
-If no comperator is supplied compare is used.
+If no comparator is supplied compare is used.

 ## `split-at`